 - Have no unwanted fillers, additives, or artificial flavors.
 These are less healthy, and while the artificial flavors may enhance the taste to some degree, it may also make your dog less engaged with other healthier foods.

-There may also be natural prebiotics to aid healthy digestion.
+You can also find natural prebiotics to aid healthy digestion.

-Some popular brands that tend to get good reviews include: Blue Buffalo, Rachael Ray Nutrish, Wellness Core, and Taste of the Wild.
+Some popular brands include: Blue Buffalo, Rachael Ray Nutrish, Wellness Core, and Taste of the Wild.

 What’s The Best Wet Foods For Picky Eaters?

 Wet food is available in many forms including canned food, dehydrated, freeze-dried, and frozen.

 It tends to come in smaller portions compared to kibbles or pellets, so it’s easier to feed multiple times per day, and it’s also more aromatic and tempting for most dogs.

 So, it can be a useful addition to a fussy eater’s diet.